-(G) An Interment Rights Holder shall not transfer ownership of a lot or any interest therein without first advising the the St. John's Cemetery Board in writing of the intention to do so.
-All such transactions are to be registered with the St. John's Cemetery Board.
+(G) An Interment Rights Holder shall not transfer ownership of a lot or any interest therein without first advising St. John’s Cemetery in writing of the intention to do so.
+All such transactions are to be registered with St. John’s Cemetery.

-(H) In the case of transfer of ownership by will or bequest of a lot, the St. John's Cemetery Board reserves the right to require the production of a copy of the will or other evidence sufficient to prove ownership.
+(H) In the case of transfer of ownership by will or bequest of a lot, St. John’s Cemetery reserves the right to require the production of a copy of the Will or other evidence sufficient to prove ownership.

-(I) The right to interment in a lot after death of the Interment Right Holder is declared as follows:
+(I) The right to interment in a lot after death of the Interment Rights Holder is declared as follows: